DFE-Digital/itt-mentor-services/docs/incident-cheatsheet.md

 ### Maintenance Page HTML

-The maintenance page is located at [maintenance_page/html/index.html](/maintenance_page/html/index.html).
-This file is displayed when the maintenance page is enabled.
+The maintenance pages for each service are located at [claim-funding-for-mentor-training](/maintenance_page/html/claim-funding-for-mentor-training.html) and [manage-school-placements](/maintenance_page/html/manage-school-placements.html).
+Each file is displayed for the corresponding service when the maintenance page is enabled.

 ## Current Deployment SHA Ref